What are Normalized Earnings?

 The second approach involves normalizing earnings for a company whose sales are seasonal.
 When sales occur in cycles, moving averages are used to adjust overtime earnings.

 Investors use normalized earnings to compare the financial health of companies.
 In some cases, standard metrics, such as earnings per share, can be influenced by the time they were calculated.
-It is common when high profits are not related to the company’s core business activities realized during the period.
+It is common when recorded gains or losses are not related to the company’s core business activities realized during the period.

 Special Case for Private Entities